 - The block not working.

 - The medication being injected into a blood vessel.
-If this happens, you may have symptoms such as low blood pressure, seizures, or abnormal heart rhythms.
+If this happens, you may have symptoms such as low blood pressure, seizures (uncontrollable shaking), or abnormal heart rhythms.

 Regional bocks also have other, more serious risks.
 These serious risks happen to very few people.
 They include:

 - The medication being injected too close to your spinal cord.
-If this happens, you will feel numb from the chest down.
+If this happens, you’ll feel numb from the chest down.
 The numbness will go away with time.

 - Your nerve(s) being irritated or injured.